grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/02 Projects.md

 - Per brand: E-commerce customers may want to use projects per brand to stay organized
 - Per Customer: When dealing with custom software, you may wish to organize by customer to ensure each unique system is tested
 - Per Major Release: After your systems go through a major change, you may wish to create a new project to organize the most recent data

+> To learn more how to manage users on an organization or a project level check out [Members](/cloud/project-and-team-management/members).

 ## Running CLI Tests in a Specific Project